-- EIPA: 4.0 minimum on performance.
+- EIPA: 3.5 minimum on performance.
 Must retake every five years unless score is 5.0 - KQAS: 4.0 minimum on EITHER interpretation or transliteration, must maintain current certification (Kansas Commission for the Deaf and Hard of Hearing) - ESSE: 4.0 minimum on BOTH receptive and overall expressive (ESSE:R plus ESSE:I or ESSE:T).
-Must retake every five years unless score is 5.0 in both receptive and overall. - RID: National Interpreter Certification, must retake every four years - Certifications by other states may be accepted, must be current. - A two year Professional Development Plan is available twice for interpreters who scored at least a 3.0 on the EIPA, or on both sections of the ESSE, to allow them to be reimbursed as professionals while developing their skills to the needed levels.
+Must retake every five years unless score is 5.0 in both receptive and overall. - RID: NIC (National Interpreter Certification) or Ed:K-12, current membership - Certifications by other states may be accepted, must be current. - A two year Professional Development Plan is available twice for interpreters who scored at least a 3.0 on the EIPA, or on both sections of the ESSE, to allow them to be reimbursed as professionals while developing their skills to the needed levels.